lukas-jue/intro-tidyverse-2023-06/docs/index.md

 That's why we need you to prepare accordingly:

--   Try to follow the course with two screens or two devices (one for Zoom and the slides, and one for your browser with Posit Cloud)
--   Please create a [Posit Cloud](https://posit.cloud/) (formerly RStudio Cloud) account before the first class.
+Please create a [Posit Cloud](https://posit.cloud/) (formerly RStudio Cloud) account before the first class.
 We have sent you a link to access all exercises on Posit Cloud.
 Since we want you to start coding very early on in the first class, please ensure that you can access those course materials on Posit Cloud before our first meeting.

 If you have any questions, please reach out to one of us through the e-mail addresses on the bottom of this page.

 ## Schedule

 This workshop alternates between lecture-style presentations and application exercises.
-In those hands-on exercises, you will actively try out the discussed tools and techniques in Zoom breakout rooms.
+In those hands-on exercises, you will actively try out the discussed tools in small groups and with suppport from the teachers.
 We aim to adhere to the following schedule.
 Depending on our progress, we may discuss some parts a bit earlier or later during the course.